What are the best running shorts in 2026? 10 tested by real runners

 The Salomon Sense Aero 2in1 are a great performing pair of women’s run shorts.
 Critically, there’s no budge while running nor chafing, allowing us to focus on our run without distractions.

 Several pockets can hold run essentials such as a phone and gels, while a subtle back pocket can hold valuables securely with a zip closure.
-The only feature we’d optimise more is the reflective detailing, which was minimal at best.
+The only feature I’d optimise more is the reflective detailing, which was minimal at best.

 Best budget running shorts